This article was published August 7, 2021 and provided by: https://florinroebig.com/what-is-human-trafficking/

 for forced labor or commercial sex (U.S. Government).

-When international trafficking victims are added to the estimates, the number of victims annually is in the range of 2 to 4 million
+When international trafficking victims are added to the estimates, the number of victims annually is in the ranges of 2 to 4 million.

 Human Trafficking has surpassed the illegal sale of arms.